graphicore/varla-varfo/explorations/calibrate/index.md

 ### Level 3

-A new CSS property `unit-anchoring: physical|pixel|author` With access to the scale factor, would be a logical consequence.
+A new CSS property `unit-anchoring: physical|pixel|author`, would be a logical consequence.

-Technically it is already possible to anchor a document to physical measurements instead of the CSS-Reference-Pixel, but it is complicated:
+Technically it is already possible to anchor a document to physical measurements instead of the CSS-Reference-Pixel, but it is a bit
+complicated:

 ```css
 /* Applied on :root this will anchor the entire website to